 - Virginia Department of Social Services Education and Training Voucher Funds (ETV)

 - Virginia Department of Social Services ETV application

 Apply to Reynolds

-Find step-by-step instructions about how to enroll as a credit student at Reynolds under Get Started.
-Keep in mind that payment for textbooks by a third party biller, such as the Department of Social Services, requires a letter on the Department of Social Services letterhead – indicating specific classes, textbooks and costs that will be covered by the third party payment.
+Find step-by-step instructions about how to enroll as a credit student at Reynolds under the Get Started tab.
+Keep in mind that payment for textbooks by a third party, such as the Department of Social Services, requires a letter on the Department of Social Services letterhead indicating specific classes, textbooks and costs that will be covered by the third party payment.
 This letter must be separate from other letters indicating payment for classes.